 Prairie Metropolis - Chicago and the Birth of a New American Home

 Frank Lloyd Wright’s Unity Temple: A Good-Time Place

 Louis Sullivan - Creating a New American Architecture

 The Space Within – Inside Great Chicago Buildings

-In addition to the Frank Lloyd Wright Trust, he has donated images to the Unity Temple Restoration Foundation, the Society of Architectural Historians, the Auditorium Theater, the Pleasant Home Foundation, the Paul Schweikher Preservation Trust, the Richard Nickel Committee, the Chicago Club, both the Clarke and the Glessner House Museums, Preservation Chicago, the Frank Lloyd Wright Conservancy, Harboe Architects and the Holy Trinity Cathedral Restoration Project, the Second Presbyterian Church, the Rookery Building, Goldberg General Contracting, Inc., CADS, numerous preservation architects, and many more...
+In addition to the Frank Lloyd Wright Trust, he has donated images to the Unity Temple Restoration Foundation, the Society of Architectural Historians, the Auditorium Theater, the Pleasant Home Foundation, the Paul Schweikher Preservation Trust, the Richard Nickel Committee, the Chicago Club, both the Clarke and the Glessner House Museums, Preservation Chicago, the Frank Lloyd Wright Conservancy, Harboe Architects, the Pullman House Project and the Holy Trinity Cathedral Restoration Project, the Second Presbyterian Church, the Rookery Building, Goldberg General Contracting, Inc., CADS, numerous preservation architects, and many more...

 James is planning to begin work on the revision of an earlier book, which will attempt to comprehensively showcase the extant works of the father of modernism and the skyscraper, Louis Henry Sullivan.